OpenGlobalMind/rel8-wiki/What Should Rel8’s Structure Be.md

 # What Should Rel8’s Structure Be?

 ## Goals
-- Nurture [[The Big Fungus]]: a layer of notes, insights, arguments, evidence "above" Wikipedia and the Web
+- Nurture a layer of notes, insights, arguments, evidence "above" Wikipedia and the Web
-- Created by collaborating communities using different tools and approaches
+	- Created by individuals in collaborating communities
+	- Using *different* tools and approaches
 	- Connected through protocols and APIs
 	- Useful to many disciplines, movements
 - Demonstrate that usefulness
 	- Stand up prototypes to inspire vendors and participants
+	- Launch challenges that solve problems
+- Open-source the resulting code
+- Crowdsource a [[Mapping Tools for Thinking|map]] of the Tools for Thinking sector
+- Encourage individuals and software vendors to share what they curate
+- Recruit [[Neighboring Organizations]] to the common cause
+- Name it, build a common vocabulary across user communities
-- Marshal and guide stewards of The Big Fungus
+- Marshal and guide stewards to curate it

 ## Forces
-- Getting individuals and software vendors to share what they curate
 - Curating the protocols and APIs that make this work

-## Benchmarks
+## Why me?
-- Open standards bodies like IETF, W3C,
-- Semi-private initiatives like Danny Hillis's [Knowledge Futures Group](https://www.knowledgefutures.org/)

 Badge that orgs can show that they play nicely.
 How to certify?
 B-Lab, others.
 5-tool groups